-A system could be starting the day positively by practising gratitude, exercising or journalling.
-Alternatively, a system could be working the ‘Pomodoro technique’.
-This is working in blocks of 25 minutes then taking a 5 minute break.
-Then after three to four 25 minute blocks taking a break of 20 minutes.
+A system could be starting the day positively by practising gratitude, exercising or journaling.
+Alternatively, a system could be working the ‘Pomodoro technique.
+This is working in blocks of 25 minutes and then taking a 5-minute break.
+Then after three to four 25-minute blocks take a break of 20 minutes.

 No routine, no plan, no control or as Jim Rohn says ‘Fail to plan, plan to fail.”

 Set up times for Social Media, Family and Personal